 Continuing education credits are provided for the study of pharmacy law subject matter.

 Unlock the Pharmacy Law Continuing Education Library for only $79, discounted to just $69 for freeCE members!
-Access to the library will expire on 1/1/2021.
+Access to materials will be for 1 year from the date of purchase.

 The materials currently available in the Pharmacy Law Continuing Education Library are: